 College readiness indicators: 40 points

-A maximum of 20 points was awarded based on percentage of students in grades 11-12 participating and successfully completing AP / IB courses.
-The district with the highest scores on the College Board AP examinations or IB examinations in English language arts, mathematics, science and social studies was awarded a maximum of 20 points.
+A maximum of 20 points was awarded based on percentage of students in grades 11-12 participating and successfully completing Advanced Placement (AP) or International Baccalaureate (IB) courses.
+The district with the highest scores on the College Board AP examinations or International Baccalaureate Foundation examinations in English language arts, mathematics, science and social studies was awarded a maximum of 20 points.
 A maximum of 20 points also was awarded to the district with the top SAT and ACT scores.
 The college readiness index for each district was calculated by aggregating the scores for all high schools in the district, weighted by the number of students attending each school.
 A complete description of the college readiness evaluation methodology used in both this and the Dallas area high schools ranking studies, along with the AP, IB, SAT and ACT data used in these analyses, is provided on this DFW high schools page.